chowland/AFiD-MuRPhFi/docs/inputs.md

 - `ibm = 4` produces a hexagonal lattice of spheres

 Of these options, only 1 and 4 have been reliably tested.
-Perform your own validation casses before using.
+Perform your own validation cases before using.